surniaulula/wpsso/readme.txt

 = 22.2.0-b.1 =

-(2026/05/28) Added several Schema Book related options in the Document SSO metabox and SSO &gt; Advanced Settings page.
+(2026/05/28) Added an offers property to the Schema Book markup.
+Added Schema Book related options in the Document SSO metabox and SSO &gt; Advanced Settings page.

 = 22.1.3 =